byungwoo733/My_Lwjgl/README.md

 - src < Project <Right Click> < Properties < Libraries < Select & Add your libraries

-* it has to have library folder your project package folder
+[Importance] it has to have library folder in your project package folder